mariamaneva/js-playground-package/readme.md

 ![JS Playground](demo.png)

-This is a simple JS/TS code playground framework that I created in order to test code snippets, play Advent of Code, etc.
+This is a simple JS/TS code playground framework that I created in order to test code snippets, play Advent of Code, etc a while ago.
+As my original project got larger, I decided to encapsulate the code-running logic in a package.

-All the playground files are displayed in a sidebar explorer.
+All the playground files are listed in a clickable sidebar explorer.
+Nesting is possible too.
 To test the output you can use both the DOM and Devtools console.

 You can see the updated output after each save as well.